A critically important piece of market research is recruiting reputable, high-quality participants. But why?

 - Were born between 1981 and 1996

-With this criteria in mind, the focus group recruitment company chooses to run paid social advertising on social media platforms in which millennials are most present.
+With these criteria in mind, the focus group recruitment company chooses to run paid social advertising on social media platforms in which millennials are most present.

 The imagery and text of the social advertisements are customized to these audiences to increase eyeballs and link clicks.